| | | | | |

 Best Pimax VR Settings for Automobilista 2 in 2026

-The other thing worth flagging upfront: a meaningful slice of the Pimax + AMS2 community runs AMS2 in Oculus rendering mode via SteamVR, not through Pimax Play’s OpenXR runtime directly.
-AMS2 was originally heavily optimised for the Oculus API back in its early days, and on 4090 / 5090 hardware some users report sharper images and higher frame rates running Oculus mode than going straight OpenXR.
-That’s not the dominant recipe (most Pimax users go straight Pimax OpenXR), but it’s worth knowing if your default config feels softer than it should.
-The current AMS2 build as of late May 2026 is V1.6.9.5, and the V1.6.9 branch (December 2025 onwards) shipped meaningful Madness-engine VR perf improvements that bridged the Crystal Super gap that existed during the mid-2025 1.6.x cycle.
+The other thing worth flagging upfront: a meaningful slice of the Pimax + AMS2 community runs AMS2 in Oculus rendering mode rather than through Pimax Play’s OpenXR runtime directly.
+AMS2 was heavily optimised for the Oculus API back in its early days, and on 4090 / 5090 hardware some users report sharper images and higher frame rates running Oculus mode than going straight OpenXR.
+That’s not the dominant recipe (most Pimax users go straight Pimax OpenXR), but it’s worth knowing if your default config feels softer than it should – more on how to actually switch it below, because the launch option people quote for this is usually wrong too.
+The current AMS2 build, as I write this in July 2026, is V1.6.9.9, and the V1.6.9 branch has shipped steady Madness-engine VR perf improvements across the year.

 Pimax Crystal Light running Automobilista 2 in VR

 The Crystal Light at SRC HQ.
-AMS2 V1.6.9.5 + Pimax Play 2.0 native OpenXR + AMS2’s native FFR is the cleanest pipeline I run on Pimax kit outside iRacing – and the per-GPU recipes below are the TJR Sim-validated baseline.
+On AMS2 V1.6.9.9 there’s no foveation trick to lean on, so the win is just clean Pimax OpenXR plus the right in-game settings – the per-GPU recipes below are the TJR Sim-validated baseline.

 Quick Navigation